 - If no toilets exist, dispose and deposit your human waste in a 6 to 8″ hand dug cat hole.

-- Always cover your human waste.
+- Always bury your human waste (and pets!).

 - Use biodegradable soaps for dishes and body washing.

 - Create a cat hole 200 feet from water’s edge.